File Sharing & Copyrighted Materials

 Pursuant to the requirements of the Higher Education Opportunity Act of 2008 (HEOA), Iowa State monitors the efficacy of its plans to combat the unauthorized distribution of copyrighted materials on its network on an annual basis.
 Based on this analysis, Iowa State may modify this plan to improve effectiveness.

 Educause lists legal downloading and streaming sites.
 Some are free, while others offer a free trial period, a modest subscription rate, or a charge per song, CD, or movie.
 Examples include Apple iTunes, Amazon MP3, Hulu, Netflix, and media outlets (like NBC or Fox).

 The Risks of File Sharing and Peer-to-Peer (P2P) Networks

 Illegal use of copyrighted files and information can result in disciplinary action and loss of access to the campus network, and civil or criminal liability for violation of copyright law, including expensive court costs and fines.
-File sharing and P2P may open your computer to serious security risks, because downloaded files can contain spyware, Trojans, and viruses that can spread to other computers at ISU and open your information to identity theft via password and information recording.
+File sharing and P2P may open your computer to serious security risks, because downloaded files can contain spyware, Trojans, and viruses that can spread to other computers at Iowa State and open your information to identity theft via password and information recording.

 When you are using a P2P network, every other user around the world has the ability to access your hard drive.
 Many people are surprised to learn they can be held responsible even if they didn't intend to distribute files.
 When you registered as a P2P software user, you probably agreed to let the network use your computer as a source of music, movie, and other files.
 This makes you a potential illegal distributor, whether you meant to be or not.